cheefoo/chief/README.md

   "(java -cp ./target/Kinesis-Chief-0.0.1-SNAPSHOT-jar-with-dependencies.jar com.example.chief.consumer.ChiefJobResultNotifyS3Executor > ~/chief/logs/ChiefJobResultNotifyS3Executor.log) \
    &> ~/chief/logs/ChiefJobResultNotifyS3Executor.log" &
   ```
-15. Load job results data periodically from S3 to Aurora for final de-duplication.

-16. Open https://search-domainname-example.us-east-1.es.amazonaws.com/_plugin/kibana/ from your browser.
+15. Open https://search-domainname-example.us-east-1.es.amazonaws.com/_plugin/kibana/ from your browser.
 This URL is the endpoint of Elasticsearch Service domain.
 Make sure the access policy of domain is open from your environment.